stormchaserroleplaying/stormchaserRPG/Combat/MakinganAttack/MeleeAttacks/index.md

 When sundering armour, only the outermost layer is the one that gains the broken condition.

-If an item is magical, add +2 to its DR and +10 to its integrity for for each rarity category (see Chapter 8).
+If an item is magical, add +2 to its DR and +10 to its integrity for for each rarity category (see [Magic Item DR and Integrity](http://stormchaserroleplaying.com/stormchaserRPG/Adventuring/TheEnvironment/InteractingWithObjects/#magic-item-dr-and-integrity)).

 ###### Common Armour, Shield & Weapon DR & Integrity